-When I met up with the guys, it was quite an eye opener, and I would heartily recommend to anyone getting together with some like minded soles and go shoot something.
-I learned more that night than I had in the months previous and my most valuable lesson was get a decent tripod!
+When I met up with the guys, it was quite an eye-opener, and I would heartily recommend to anyone getting together with some like-minded soles and go shoot something.
+I learned more that night than I had in the months previous and my most valuable lesson got a decent tripod!

 My cheap tripod kept moving and generally not doing what I wanted, which killed a lot of shots I tried to take.
 That night when I got back, I didn’t even bother to take the tripod in I just threw it in the trash and got straight online to buy a new one.

 So now I have a list of night photography essentials which I always take with me which I will share with you.